b3j0f/shortUrl/README.md

 The directory `tests` contains all test files separataed in both `unit tests` and `integration tests`.

 The hierarchy in `unit tests` and `integration tests` respect the hierarchy of the sources in `src`.

-### Container

-The directory `container` contains a Dockerfile image and a docker-compose file.